ritvikmath/jekyll-now/_posts/2018-10-27-HealthStats.md

 </figure>

 * The first month seems odd since my net calories are increasing while my weight is rapidly dropping, but I attribute this more to the fact that last November is when I first started seriously working out after several college years of relative inactivity.
 My body seemed to appreciate that
-* The really cool thing is that after the first month, these two lines seem to follow each other rather closely, especially since this March!
+* The really cool thing is that after the first month, these **two lines seem to follow each other rather closely**, especially since this March!
 If you're wondering why there is no data past July, that's because I stopped tracking my daily weight in early August, but as promised, more on that soon

 ---
 <a name="kn1"></a>